As Global Head of Pro Bono for Herbert Smith Freehills, Brooke leads the direction of pro bono services across a global network of 26 offices.

 Brooke is a member of the Association of Pro Bono Counsel and the BCA Business Indigenous Network.
 Brooke served on the NSW Law Society Indigenous Issues Committee (2018-2020) and co-chaired the Legal Profession Reconciliation Network (2014 - 2016).

 Brooke’s technical and analytical ability have been consistently acknowledged through various awards, media, leadership opportunities and speaking roles.

-Brooke’s reputation in the pro bono sector has seen her shortlisted externally for Pro Bono Partner of the Year in 2016, 2017 and 2019.
+Brooke was awarded the Outstanding Contribution Award by Chambers in 2022.
+She has also been shortlisted externally for Pro Bono Partner of the Year in 2016, 2017 and 2019.

 In 2018, Brooke received the CareerTrackers Co-Chairs Award in recognition of her longstanding commitment to increasing Indigenous participation in the legal profession.

 Brooke’s expertise and advocacy for Aboriginal and Torres Strait Islander clients was first recognised with the Lawyers Weekly Pro Bono Award in 2013.